 credit.
 Enrollment as an auditor is subject to permission of the instructor provided that enrollment in a course as an auditor shall be permitted only after students otherwise eligible to enroll on a credit basis have had an opportunity to do so.
 Auditors are subject to the same fee structure as credit students and regular class attendance is expected.
 Once enrolled as an auditor, a student may not change to credit status unless such a change is requested no later than the last day to add classes.
 A student who is enrolled for credit may not change to audit after the fourth week of instruction.

 CSU, Sacramento will use a +/- grading system, beginning Fall 1985.
 (AS 82-45)

 CSU, Sacramento will use A, B, C, D, and F grades for lower division courses.
 (AS 82-63)

 GRADE CORRECTION POLICY

-A grade correction is possible only in the case of a declared clerical error.
-A correction in the letter grade must be approved by the instructor of record and the department chairperson by the last day of the semester, either spring or fall, following the semester the grade is posted to the student's record.
-The definition of clerical error is an error made by the instructor or assistant in grade determination or posting.
-Under no circumstances, except for completion of work when an "I" was issued, may a grade change be made as the result of work completed or presented following the close of a grade period.
-Grades cannot be changed to "W" nor can they be changed from a letter grade to Credit/No credit.
+A grade correction is possible only in the case of a declared administrative error.
+A correction in letter grade must be approved by the instructor of record and the department chairperson by the last day of the semester, either spring or fall, after the grade is posted to the student’s record.
+The definition of administrative error is an error made by the instructor or assistant in grade determination or posting.

 GRADE APPEAL PROCEDURES